cybertraining-dsc/reu2022/contribute/bio.md

 AbdulBaqiy currently works at Fedex Logistics at MVSU.
 He helps in data entry and data Analysis.
 He is hoping to polish his data analysis skills with this opportunity.
-In the summer of 2022, he partially participated in the Biocomplexity Research Program at UVA where he used his skills in support of different researches.
+In the summer of 2022, he partially participated in the Biocomplexity Research Program at UVA where he started to learn elementary python programming.

 AbdulBaqiy participates in several extracurricular activities.
 In MVSU he is a member of African Student Union (ASU), National Society of Black Engineers